bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     mount /dev/sdX7 /tmp/SC-Update

 The following commands are used to prepare the partitions on the target drive with the required folder structures and data.
+Remember to replace the firmware ".img" file name with the actual firmware image name you are using.

     # The firmware images
     mkdir /tmp/SC-Config/firmware